CluedIn-io/CluedIn.Documentation/_docs/91-Developer-Portal/160-Setup_Deployment/index.md

 CluedIn has some a basic set of requirements.

-We are consistanly trying to keep the requirements as small as possible in order to get you up and running switfly.
+We are consistently trying to keep the requirements as small as possible in order to get you up and running switfly.

 Requirement List: